carbon-language/carbon-lang/docs/design/classes.md

 Carbon will need ways of saying:

--   this `struct` type has a virtual method table
+-   this `class` type has a virtual method table
--   this `struct` type extends a base type
+-   this `class` type extends a base type
--   this `struct` type is "final" and may not be extended further
+-   this `class` type is "final" and may not be extended further
 -   this method is "virtual" and may be overridden in descendents
 -   this method is "pure virtual" or "abstract" and must be overridden in descendants